Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Admission requirements

-Bachelor's degree in art.
+Bachelor's degree in music or equivalent education.

 Study structure